 The AH&MRC works in partnership with a number of universities and organisations in the development of health and well-being research.
-We welcome approaches from potential partners to work with us, in line with the Keeping on Track II guidelines and within an Indigenous Data Sovereignty & Governance Framework.
+We welcome approaches from potential partners to work with us, in line with NHMRC’s Keeping Research on Track II guidelines and within an Indigenous Data Sovereignty & Governance Framework.

 We prefer to negotiate in-kind support and do not fund research in cash.
-We do not commission research, as we prefer to work in meaningful partnership with researchers to build the research capacity of the AH&MRC and our staff and members.
+We do not commission research, as we prefer to work in meaningful partnership with researchers to build the research capacity of our members, AH&MRC and staff.

 Our Research Relationships

 Building capacity in Indigenous Health Researchers in New South Wales

 The AH&MRC is excited to be part of an emerging development in NSW that seeks to build the capacity of health researchers.
 The initiative is being hosted by the Aboriginal Health and Wellbeing Stream within Maridulu Budyari Gumal, at the University of NSW, led by Aunty Kerrie Doyle.
 We look forward to supporting this initiative.

 In 2018 the AH&MRC worked with Macquarie University to explore Cyberbullying and Indigenous Australians through a review of the literature (Carlson & Fraser 2018).
 The study concluded that ‘Cyberbullying does not take place within a vacuum.
 Rather, it emerges in a context in which systemic racism, intergenerational trauma, and economic disadvantage are widespread.
 However, it remains unknown in what ways and to what degrees these factors are related to the emergence of cyberbullying.
 Considering that cyberbullying remains a significant problem among Indigenous Australians – with some research suggesting they experience it at rates higher than non-Indigenous populations – these cultural and political factors warrant further investigation.’
 (Carlson & Fraser 2018, p.20).